It’s a Thursday evening, at dusk.

 “I’m worried about you right now…” Annabel says playfully, as my boot laces slap the gravel.

 “We’re not stopping to collect your teeth.”

-I wouldn’t have been surprised if I had ended up face first on that street.
+But honestly, I wouldn’t have been surprised if I had ended up face first on that street.

 The previous few weeks had been difficult.
 Everything that could go wrong, did.
 It only seemed fitting that I end up losing a few teeth as well.
 I don’t recall a time of more serendipitous misfortunes and experiences, of all shapes and sizes.